gabriele-santos/Gabriele-Santos/README.md

-👋 Olá!
-Meu nome é Gabriele!
+# 👋 Olá, me chamo Gabriele!
-# Bem-vindo ao meu perfil no Github.
+## Bem vindo ao meu perfil GitHub

 Here are some ideas to get you started: